 » When sitting down to the table with Italians, after you have put your napkin on your lap, but before you take the first taste, you always wish everyone else a "Buon Appetito" (enjoy your meal.)
 If you aren't the first to get it out, then you respond "Altre tanto" which means: right back atcha'.

 » Common courtesy normally requires that everyone is served their food before you dig in but, a cold pasta dish is just not acceptable.
 So, if you are served first (and it is a hot dish) you are encouraged to eat up right away...remember "Buon Appetito," even if it is just you eating.

 Just to know

 » Instinct will have you pulling to get in a door and pushing to get out...but it is the exact opposite in Italy.
-You probably won’t even realize it at first - after 24 years, I am still doing the pull / push hustle to get in the door.
+You probably won't even realize it at first - after more than 25 years, I am still doing the pull / push hustle to get in the door.
 Love those electric sliding doors!

 » I know by now that the Tuscan's are gun shy of giving you too much information about local events, so if you want to know what the local events are then you need to keep a look out for the street billboards and multicolor fluorescent signs for "Feste” or "Sagre”, the last are street fairs usually dedicated to one food.

 » With the advent of technology, and being able to get everything online, tourists probably don't do the wide and wild search for The Herald Tribune Newspaper anymore, but if they did, they would go to the "Edicole” (Italian for newspaper stand), and it as much a part of the typical Italian morning routine as stopping to the bar to order a café.

 » Not that you will be watching much Italian television (in fact, I encourage you not to watch ANY Italian television) but if you do...don't be surprised by the rather risque material - mainly in the form of half-dressed young ladies as well as an abundance of soccer, mafia TV shows and Formula Uno / Motorcycle racing.